jfo/weblog/content/post/wasm.md

 The smallest thing
 ------------------

 Forget `addTwo`.
-What's the absolute smallest valid webassembly binary?
+What's the absolute smallest valid WebAssembly binary?

 First of all, let's make it easier to edit these hexdumps. `xxd -p test.wasm > test.hex` will remove the extra information and leave us with only the "bytes."